-- Hard Drive space: 2 GB
+- Hard Drive Space: 2 GB

 - Minimum 1GHz Pentium processor

-Installation of Debian 10 (Buster) Guide
+Installation of Debian 10 (Buster) Server

 1. To install Debian 10 Buster directly onto your computer’s hard disk, you need to obtain the Debian 10 installation image(s) which may be downloaded by going to Debian on CDs.

-3. After creating a bootable media (USB stick or DVD), place it in the correct drive, reboot the machine and tell the BIOS/UEFI to boot-up from the DVD/USB by pressing a special function key (normally
+3. After creating a bootable media (USB stick or DVD), place it in the correct drive, reboot the machine, and tell the BIOS/UEFI to boot up from the DVD/USB by pressing a special function key (normally

 F2) to open the boot menu.
 Then select your boot device from the list of devices and click Enter.

 4. Once the installer boots, you will see the Installer menu (BIOS mode) that provides several options for installation.
-Select Graphical Install and click Enter.
+Select Install and click Enter.

 5. Next, choose the language to be used for the installation process.
 Note that the language you select will also be used as the default system language.
 Then click Continue.

 6. Then select your location (country) which will be used to set the system time zone as well as locales.
 You can find more countries under others if yours doesn’t appear in the default list.